2026 laser engraver Valentine's sale

 Pros:

-· Works well on natural leather tones
+· Works well on natural leather tones such as cowhide and goatskin.

 Cons:

-· Not suitable for synthetic leathers
+· Not effective for synthetic leathers like vegan leather or faux leather.

 Leather Engraving Techniques Compared 002